Coopers Pale Ale Subheading

-Welcome to Australia’s iconic Pale Ale
+Welcome to Australia’s Iconic Pale Ale

-Coopers Original Pale Ale is brewed using the finest raw materials and traditional Ale brewing techniques, which produce a clean, well balanced and compelling flavour with fruity and floral characters, a crisp bitterness and a noticeable malt character.
+Coopers Original Pale Ale is brewed using the finest raw materials and traditional Ale brewing techniques, which produce a clean, well balanced and compelling flavour with fruity and floral characters, crisp bitterness and a noticeable malt character.

 Looks like: This beer is a deep golden colour and pours with a generous level of foam.
 The slight cloudiness which is evident is due to the presence of yeast, which is carried through the fermenting stage to finally produce the natural carbonation.